WoweeZowee94/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+- The cookie validating the user is not secure, so it is vulnerable to being stolen or intercepted through a spoofing attack, such as what is done in mal-steal-cookie.html/mal.ts
 2. Briefly explain different ways in which vulnerability can be exploited.
+- If a malicious attacker can direct a logged in user to a spoofed webpage, such as mal-steal-cookie.html, they can trick them into sending a request that contains their validation cookie, which can they be stolen and used to infiltrate the system.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+- Secure.ts has the 'httpOnly' property of the cookie set to 'true' which disallows malicious users from interacting with the cookie programatically, securing it from spoofing attacks.